armosec/system-tests/tools/test-failure-analyzer/README.md

 - Exclude test setup/teardown code if not relevant

 ### Maintaining Indexes
-- Indexes are auto-generated on push to main
+- Indexes are auto-generated on push to main and on version tags
-- Keep indexes for at least 30 days (retention-days in workflow)
+- **Version-tagged artifacts** (e.g., `code-index-v0.0.223`):
+  - Created when pushing version tags: `git tag v0.0.223 && git push origin v0.0.223`
+  - Retention: 90 days (for historical analysis)
+  - Preferred for test failure analysis
+- **Commit-hash artifacts** (e.g., `code-index-abc123...`):
+  - Created on every commit
+  - Retention: 90 days
+  - Used as fallback
+- **Latest artifact** (`code-index-latest`):
+  - Created on every commit (overwrites previous)
+  - Retention: 7 days (rolling window)
+  - Used for backward compatibility
 - Clean up old artifacts manually if storage is an issue
 - Re-run index generation if schema changes